Activity: Statistical Analysis of Climate Data

 - The worksheet is in Microsoft Word format.
 You can use either Word or Google Docs (free) to work on this assignment.
-You will submit your worksheet at the end of the activity, so it must be in Word (.doc or .docx) or PDF (.pdf) format so the instructor can open it.
+You will submit your worksheet at the end of the activity, so it must be in Word (.doc or .docx) or PDF (.pdf) format so the instructor can see it in Canvas.

 - Please show your work!
-When you are explicitly asked to create plots in a question, please cut-and-paste graphics and the output from the screen (e.g., by first printing the output to a pdf file and then directly inserting into the worksheet) to submit along with your discussion and conclusions.
+When you are explicitly asked to create plots in a question, please cut-and-paste graphics and the output from the screen: use screenshots or the "download plot" function in the tool to create pictures to insert into your document and submit along with your discussion and conclusions.

-- Given that there are La Niña year conditions this year, how do you expect ENSO to influence this year's global temperature?
-ENSO – El Niño-Southern Oscillation – is a climate pattern of oscillation between El Niño events (the positive phase, i.e., Niño 3.4 index above average) and La Niña events (the negative phase, i.e., Niño 3.4 index below average).
-Using the most negative observed value of the Niñ o 3.4 index during the historical time period used for the regression equation from question (5), determine the temperature anomaly predicted by the regression model for this most negative value.
-By comparing this temperature anomaly to the temperature anomaly expected in neutral (i.e., Niño 3.4 index = 0) conditions, estimate the largest perturbation of global temperatures expected in the most extreme La Niña events.
+- How do you expect ENSO to influence one year's global temperature?
+ENSO – El Nino-Southern Oscillation – is a climate pattern of oscillation between El Nino events (the positive phase, i.e. Nino 3.4 index above average) and La Nina events (the negative phase, i.e. Nino 3.4 index below average).
+Using a moderately positive value of the Nino 3.4 index [0.75] during the historical time period used for the regression equation from question (5), determine the temperature anomaly predicted by the regression model for a moderate El Nino.
+By comparing this temperature anomaly to the temperature anomaly expected in neutral (i.e., Nino 3.4 index = 0) conditions, estimate the perturbation of global temperatures expected in moderate El Nino events.

-- Save your word processing document as either a Microsoft Word or PDF file in the following format: PS1_AccessAccountID_LastName.doc (or .pdf).
+- Save your word processing document as either a Microsoft Word or PDF file and upload to the appropriate Canvas location.